In addition to coping with the typical school-related parental concerns, parents of allergic children must consider how to

 Whether it's the first day of kindergarten, the first day of college, or any big day in between, being prepared can help

-important considering that some research indicates
+control without as much medication is important considering that some research indicates common

 allergy medicine can lower grades!